Alabama Misdemeanor Crimes by Class and Sentences

 By , Legal Editor

 In Alabama, as in most states, a crime is treated as a misdemeanor if it could carry a sentence of a year or less in county jail.
 More serious crimes (felonies) are punishable by more than a year in state prison.
-Offenses that are less serious than misdemeanors (known as violations in Alabama) may be punished by no more than 30 days in jail and/or a fine of up to $200.
+Offenses that are less serious than misdemeanors (known as violations in Alabama) may be punished by up to 30 days in jail and a $200 fine.

 • third-degree domestic violence or violation of a domestic violence protection order